-Love them or loath them, the press release seems set to stay as a PR tool.
-Very few of them are effective, so – having written hundreds and received tens of thousands of press releases in my career – here’s your guide on how to write an effective press release.
+[updated December 2025] Love them or loathe them, the press release seems set to stay as a PR tool.
+Very few of them are effective, so, having written hundreds and received tens of thousands of press releases in my career, here’s your guide on how to write an effective press release.

-The jury is out on the value and future of the press release, but the fact of the matter is that for most organisations it is still the favoured mechanism by which comms professionals distribute stories to media and bloggers.
+In the era of artificial intelligence (AI), the jury is out on the value and future of the press release, but the fact of the matter is that for most organisations, it is still the favoured mechanism by which comms professionals distribute stories to media and bloggers.

 However, as a freelance digital consultant who’s worked in both tech journalism and PR, as well as being a football culture blogger, I have not only drafted hundreds of press releases but have been on the receiving end of tens of thousands.
 Many of these were deleted without being read.

-It’s sad but true – having seen the effort and often protracted revision and approval processes – that most releases will fail to generate the media interest that clients and agencies alike would hope for.
+It’s sad but true, having seen the effort and often protracted revision and approval processes: most releases will fail to generate the media interest that clients and agencies alike would hope for.

 Why press releases fail, and how to change that